scratchrealm/kachery-local-server/README.md

 # kachery-local-server

-Connecting to a local Kachery server can dramatically speed up the loading of data for Figurl figures.
+Connecting to a local Kachery server can dramatically speed up the loading of large data files for Figurl figures.

 ## Prerequisites